 Community Health Center Initiative

-From November 20, 2015 until September 30, 2016, the community health centers and domestic violence programs in each location received a total of $14,000 to work together to promote the safety and health of people seeking services in either the community health centers or domestic violence programs.
+During a period of 10 months, the community health centers and domestic violence programs in each location received a total of $14,000 to work together to promote the safety and health of people seeking services in either the community health centers or domestic violence programs.
 Futures Without Violence provided technical assistance, training, and resources to support the collaborations.

 - Brockton Neighborhood Health Center and Family and Community Resources (Brockton, MA)